Believer (band)

-Biography
+History

 Formation and Extraction from Mortality (1986–1989)

 Believer was formed in Colebrook, Pennsylvania in 1986 by drummer Joey Daub and vocalist-guitarist Kurt Bachman.
 The band was joined by Howe Kraft (bass) and David Baddorf (guitar).
 Originally, the band was called Deceiver, and the band played covers of Iron Maiden, Saxon, and Judas Priest.
 The band changed the name to Believer after hearing the song of the same name off of Diary of a Madman by Ozzy Osbourne.
 Eventually, they began playing original melodic metal and released the cassette The Return in 1987.
-Later, Believer changed its style to thrash metal, as the band said: ”We realized that we could write thrash better than we could write anything else”.
+Later, Believer changed its style to thrash metal, as the band said: "We realized that we could write thrash better than we could write anything else".

 In high school, the band leader Kurt Bachman met Scott Laird, who was studying his first year as a music instructor.
 When Believer was recording the title track for its first studio album, the band asked Laird to compose an orchestral intro for the song.
 In 1989, Believer was signed to R.E.X.
 Records which published Believer's first album, Extraction from Mortality.
 The album was mostly distributed to Christian bookstores but quickly gained popularity for Believer who soon became recognized as one of Christian metal's leading groups.
 The song "Not Even One" appeared on Roadrunner Records' compilation At Death's Door in 1990 which was composed mostly of death metal bands.
 Writer Jeff Wagner noted that Believer's thrash-leaning sound was intense enough to hang amidst the heavier, more brutal and decidedly non-Christian metal bands on the compilation.
 With the appearance, Believer entered the general metal scene and was subsequently signed by Roadrunner.